-Our operating lease cost for the years ended December 31, 2020 and 2019 was \$15.3 and \$14.5 million, respectively.
-Our variable lease cost for the years ended December 31, 2020 and 2019 was \$0.6 and \$2.9 million, respectively.
-The net change in ROU asset and operating lease liability are included in other assets in the consolidated cash flows for the years ended December 31, 2020 and 2019.
+Our operating lease cost for the years ended December 31, 2021 and 2020 was \$15.8 million and \$15.3 million, respectively.
+Our variable lease cost for the years ended December 31, 2021 and 2020 was zero and \$0.6 million, respectively.
+The net change in ROU asset and operating lease liability are included in other assets in the consolidated cash flows for the years ended December 31, 2021 and 2020.

-During the year ended December 31, 2020, the Company has withheld portions of and/or delayed payments to certain of its landlords as the Company sought to renegotiate payment terms, in order to further maintain liquidity given the temporary closures of its facilities.
-In some instances, the negotiations with landlords have led to agreements with landlords for rent abatements or rental deferrals, while, in other cases, negotiations are ongoing.
-Total payments withheld or deferred as of December 31, 2020 were approximately \$0.5 million and are included in current liabilities.
+During the year ended December 31, 2020, the Company withheld portions of and/or delayed payments to certain of its landlords as the Company sought to renegotiate payment terms, in order to further maintain liquidity given the temporary closures of its facilities.
+In some instances, the negotiations with landlords have led to agreements for rent abatements or rental deferrals, while.
+Total payments withheld or deferred as of December 31, 2020 were approximately \$0.5 million and were repaid as of December 31, 2021.

-In accordance with the FASB's recent Staff Q&A regarding rent concessions related to the effects of the COVID-19 pandemic, the Company has elected to account for agreed concessions by landlords that do not result in a substantial increase in the rights of the landlord or the obligations of the Company, as lessee, as though enforceable rights and obligations for those concessions existed in the original lease agreements and the Company has elected not to re-measure the related lease liabilities and right-of-use assets associated with rent concessions due to COVID-19.
+In accordance with the FASB's Staff Q&A regarding rent concessions related to the effects of the COVID-19 pandemic, the Company has elected to account for agreed concessions by landlords that do not result in a substantial increase in the rights of the landlord or the obligations of the Company, as lessee, as though enforceable rights and obligations for those concessions existed in the original lease agreements and the Company has elected not to remeasure the related lease liabilities and right-of-use assets associated with rent concessions due to COVID-19.
 For qualifying rent abatement concessions, the Company has recorded negative lease expense for the amount of the concession during the period of relief, and for qualifying deferrals of rental payments, the Company has recognized a payable in lieu of recognizing a decrease in cash for the lease payment that would have been made based on the original terms of the lease agreement, which will be reduced when the deferred payment is made in the future.
 During the year ended December 31, 2020, the Company recognized \$0.6 million of negative lease expense related to rent abatement concessions.